Ensuring academic and social success by connecting with every child, every day.

 The office telephone is a business phone and should be used by students for emergencies only.
-Parents should not call students at school except in emergencies.
+Parents should not call students at school except in an emergency situation.
 After school arrangements should be made by families prior to the school day beginning to alleviate an inordinate amount of calls being answered and made by students at the end of the school day.

 Personal toys brought from home, of any kind, are not allowed at school unless deemed as part of a class reward or project under the direction of the classroom teacher.

 The school furnishes books to students with the hope that students/parents recognize the books as a major investment and will properly safeguard them.
 Reasonable damage is expected as a result of daily use.
 Fines will be charged for unreasonable damage or loss of textbooks.

 A student may be allowed up to a maximum of ten (10) days for travel/vacation, if prior arrangements have been made with the school for the student to make up his/her homework.
 However, students will not qualify for receipt of any awards associated with attendance (i.e., one-hundred percent attendance award, etc.)

 Cold Weather(Educational Leave)